theresanutz/theresanutz.github.io/_pages/research.md

 Nutz, Theresa, Tisch,  Daria, and Kapelle, Nicole: Gendered pathways to wealth: Gender differences in the self-assessed relevance of different accumulation channels across the wealth distribution.

-Firl, Katrin, Müller, Nora, and Nutz, Theresa: Is the pill outdated?
+Müller, Nora, and Nutz, Theresa: Is the pill outdated?
 Development and predictors of hormonal contraception in Germany.

+Firl, Katrin, Müller, Nora, and Nutz, Theresa: Within-couple power constellations and postpartum contraceptive use: Evidence from Germany.